kyverno/website/content/en/docs/Writing policies/jmespath.md

 The `modulo()` filter returns the [modulo](https://www.khanacademy.org/computing/computer-science/cryptography/modarithmetic/a/what-is-modular-arithmetic) or remainder between a division of two numbers.
 For example, the modulo of a division between `10` and `3` would be `1` since `3` can be divided into `10` only `3` times (equaling `9`) while producing `1` as a remainder.

+Arithmetic filters like `modulo()` currently accept inputs in the following formats.

+* Number (ex., \`10\`)
+* Quantity (ex., '10Mi')
+* Duration (ex., '10h')

+Note that how the inputs are enclosed determines how Kyverno interprets their type.
+Numbers enclosed in back ticks are scalar values while quantities and durations are enclosed in single quotes thus treating them as strings.
+Using the correct enclosing character is important because, in Kubernetes "regular" numbers are treated implicitly as units of measure.
+The number written \`10\` is interpreted as an integer or "the number ten" whereas '10' is interpreted as a string or "ten bytes".
+See the [Formatting](#formatting) section above for more details.

 | Input 1            | Input 2            | Output             |
 |--------------------|--------------------|--------------------|
 | Number             | Number             | Number             |